robot-descriptions/awesome-robot-descriptions/CONTRIBUTING.md

 - Use the following format for the link to the model: ``[MODEL-NAME](REPO-LINK) - DESCRIPTION.
 (FORMAT) [website](WEB-LINK)``
 - Keep descriptions short and simple.
 End them with a full stop/period.
 - Links should point to a repository on GitHub/GitLab that is, in order of preference:
+    1. Usable and easy to grab (e.g. just the URDF is better than Xacro scripts).
-    1. Up-to-date and maintained.
+    2. Up-to-date and maintained.
-    2. Contains only the model (rather than a bigger project).
+    3. Contains only the model (rather than a bigger project).
-    3. Is the original source rather than a fork.
+    4. Is the original source rather than a fork.
 - Format can be URDF, MJCF, XML, ...
 - Keep descriptions short and simple.
 - Optionally, add a picture to the gallery of the corresponding category.